 If the pipe is rigidly terminated at x=L, an appropriate load impedance approximation is

 corresponding to U(L,t)=0 for all time.
 The bracketed term in Eq.
-(21) is then equal to one, which implies that pressure traveling waves reflect from a rigid barrier with no phase shift and no attenuation.
-At the same time, the pressure transmittance magnitude is equal to two for the rigid barrier approximation.
-Though physically unintuitive, this value reflects the assumed continuity of pressure at x=L, which has a magnitude of 2 C+.
+(22) is then equal to one, which implies that pressure traveling waves reflect from a rigid barrier with no phase shift and no attenuation.
+The pressure ``transmittance'' (a bit of a misnomer in this case), has a magnitude of two at the rigid barrier.

 The impedance at x=0, or the input impedance of the cylindrical tube, is given by

 The input impedance of finite length bores can be estimated using the low-frequency approximation ZL = 0 for an open end and

 for a closed end.
 In this case, Equation (25) reduces to

 In the low-frequency limit, is approximated by kL and the input impedance of the open pipe reduces to